vinayada1/docs/howto/get-secrets/README.md

 For a full API reference, go [here](https://github.com/dapr/docs/blob/master/reference/api/secrets_api.md).

-Here are a few examples in different programming languages:
+Here are a few examples in different programming languages.
+Note that the code snippets below are fetching the secret from the "default" namespace.

 ### Go